nodestream-proj/nodestream/docs/technology.md

 ### Scope

-Some changes to the database are tricier to deal with than others, for the 0.11 release, the following changes are supported:
+Some changes to the database are trickier to deal with than others, for the 0.11 release, the following changes are supported:
 - **Creating indexes.** Creating indexes on node/relationship properties.
 - **Droping indexes.** Dropping indexes on node/relationship properties.
 - **Renaming indexes.** Renaming indexes on node/relationship properties (Drop and create).